 - Backpacks should be at least 50 Liters in capacity since winter gear is bulkier (you need more food calories to keep warm and give you energy to hike) and heavier.
 If you need a bigger pack than you have, consider renting a backpack

-- It’s a good idea to bring a backpack cover to protect your stuff against falling or melting snow
+- It’s a good idea to bring or rent a backpack cover to protect your stuff against falling or melting snow

 - When camping in the backcountry, look around to see if you might be in danger of an avalanche; and generally, know where avalanche areas are and avoid them!

 - You may need snowshoes on many backcountry trails.
 Again if you don't do this often, rent a pair of snowshoes!

 - Consider bringing:

 - Shovel (to dig out cars or campsites or snow to melt water [or throw at people] and to provide avalanche rescue)